How to use the Arduino IDE: A Beginners guide. Quickly learn the

 first start it.

-control the Arduino.
-Bottom right shows you the board currently selected.
+loop() ready for you.
+Bottom right shows you the board currently

 The setup code and loop functions are always required in an Arduino